 We chose two white wines, three red wines and two Nevada wines.
 We started out with a Pinot Grigio from the Charleston Peak label.
 While we enjoyed the crisp flavors, we found it too sweet for our taste.

-The reds which are barrel reserve were our favorites.
-Rosemary enjoyed the rich flavors of the Syrah and I savored the elegant flavors of the ancient vine grown Zinfandel wines.
+The reds, which are barrel reserves, were our favorites.
+Rosemary enjoyed the rich flavors of the Syrah while I savored the elegant flavors of the the first grown Zinfandel.

-If you are up for a day trip from Las Vegas Strip, it’s an easy drive to Pahrump and a great way to spend a day outside of the city.
+If you are up for a day trip from Las Vegas, it’s an easy drive to Pahrump and a great way to spend a day outside of the city.

-A trip to Pahrump Valley Winery is a fun way to discover more about Nevada.
+A trip to Pahrump Valley Winery is a fun way to discover more about Las Vegas wineries.